CoverGenius/django-reactive/README.rst

 Extra CSS and JSS files should be accessible using Django's staticfiles configurations and passed as a list of strings.

-Render methods require both ``schema`` and ``ui_schema`` as the only arguments to be modified according using custom behaviour and do not return anything.
-This method will run when the widget for the field is being rendered.
+Render methods require both ``schema`` and ``ui_schema`` as the only arguments to be modified using custom behaviour to dynamically modify the schema when rendering the widget.
+This method does not return anything.

 Example usage
 =============

 The example below demonstrates a use-case in which the options available for a particular field may be dynamic and unavailable in the initial schema definition.
-These would be populated at render-time and be made available in the form UI.
+These would be populated at render-time and made available in the form UI.

 .. code-block:: python